CompPhysics/QuantumComputingMachineLearning/README.md

   - States in Hilbert Space, pure and mixed states
   - Video of lecture to be added  https://youtu.be/
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week1
-  - _Reading recommendation_: Scherer chapter 2
+  - _Reading recommendation_: Scherer chapter 2 and/or Hidary chapter 12

 ## January 26 - January 30, 2026.
 Composite Systems and Tensor Products
   - Spectral decomposition and measurements